Input Data¶

 MWh/h |

-These energy outflows can be used to represent the energy extracted from an ESS to produce H2 from electrolyzers, to move EV or as hydro outflows for irrigation.
+These energy outflows can be used to represent the electric energy extracted from an ESS to produce H2 from electrolyzers, to move EVs, to produce heat, or as hydro outflows for irrigation.
+The use of these outflows is incompatible with the charge of the ESS within the same time step (as the discharge of a battery is incompatible with the charge in the same hour).

-If you have daily/weekly/monthly/yearly outflows data just input the daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.
+If you have hourly/daily/weekly/monthly/yearly outflows data, you can just input the hourly/daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.

-Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.
+Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

 Variable maximum and minimum storage¶